Nazis Are Just Like You and Me, Except They're Nazis

 The Stevensons laugh.

 “The schools are full of coloreds,” says Stephanie, smiling wryly.
 Her teeth shimmer in the reflected glow of the neon and the flaxen colored nacho cheese.
 She is wearing a cotton-wool hoodie and her hair is in hasty ponytail, spilling out in places like spaghetti in a full pot, in an attractive way.
-“I know I’m not supposed to say that, I know it’s not P.C or whatever, but they are.”
+“I know I’m not supposed to say that, I know it’s not P.C. or whatever, but they are.”

 She is wearing an arm band with an embroidered swastika.
 It is available for purchase here.
 [Link redacted.]